triSYCL/sycl/sycl/doc/XilinxFPGACompilation.md

-The `-fsycl-xocc-device` compiler directive is a flag we use to force certain things in the compiler at the moment, like picking our device ToolChain's Assembler and Linker over the regular SYCL ToolChain's Linker.
+The `-fsycl-xocc-device` compiler directive is a flag we use to force certain things in the compiler at the moment, like picking our device ToolChain's Assembler and Linker over the regular SYCL ToolChain's Linker and defining some environment variables that are used by the runtime.
 It also forces the assembler stage of the Clang compiler to emit LLVM-IR for the moment.
 In the future we hope to remove this and have this sort of thing defined by the device target instead, to be more inline with the main Intel SYCL implementation.

-The `__SYCL_SPIR_DEVICE__` environment variable currently tells the runtime to use SPIR intrinsics in place of SPIR-V intrinsics at the moment, e.g. `get_global_id` in place of `GlobalInvocationId`.
-In the future this will probably be defined by default when `-fsycl-xocc-device` is specified to the compiler.

 ## Tested with
 * Ubuntu 18.10